vmanamino/newsletter-service/README.md

 Using Acts As Tree to create the relationships and hiearchies for the Categories.

-## To use the API
+## To test the API

-`After cloning the repository in your local environment, and installing Rails, Switch to routes branch`
+1. Clone the repository into your local environment.

+2. Install Rails

+3. Run the rails server
+    `rails s`

+4.